-Section 5: Final gene set summary
+Section 5: Final Gene Set Summary

-Figure 2: Counts of the major gene classes in chicken
+Figure 2: Counts of the major gene classes in each species

 Section 6: Appendix - Further information

 The Ensembl gene set is generated automatically, meaning that gene models are annotated using the Ensembl gene annotation pipeline.
 The main focus of this pipeline is to generate a conservative set of protein-coding gene models, although non-coding genes and pseudogenes may also be annotated.